open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 - Digest: Digest of the file that is stored (algo:checksum)
   - Used to verify the artifact (see [artifact-digest-verify-ref][artifact-digest-verify-ref])
 - LastUpdateTime: Timestamp of the last update of the artifact
-- Size: Number of bytes in the file
+- Size: Number of bytes in the file (decide beforehand on how to download the files)
-  - Purpose?
-    - Maybe to check the size before downloading it?
-Maybe there are different option to download a bigger file?
-- Metadata: Holds upstream information, e.g. OCI annotations (as map[string]string) (did we ever use that?)
-(Purpose?)
+- Metadata: Holds upstream information, e.g. OCI annotations (as map[string]string)

 [`ArtifactStatus`][artifact-status]
 - No fields